 Marla Gilman is the owner and chef of Northern Feast Catering.
 Growing up she was always excited about food, but it was at college that her true passion came to bloom.
-At the University of Vermont she learned the importance of agriculture, eating locally, and environmental consciousness.
+At the University of Vermont she learned the importance of agriculture, eating local, and environmental consciousness.
 As an Entrepreneurship major and Food Systems minor, Marla dived into the connection of cooking seasonally and sourcing local.
 She then spent time working at a cooking school in New Jersey, and farming on a few small vegetable farms in New York.

 After learning to grow food, Marla backpacked in Europe for 3 months exploring the tastes and flavors of France, Italy, and Germany.
 From there she attend the well-known Ballymaloe Cookery School in Ireland.
 This school, located on a 100 acre organic farm, is where she developed and honed her culinary skills.
-After cooking school Marla had the privilege to work at the renowed 'Blue Hill at Stone Barns' and then spent time making artisan cheese in Vermont.
+After cooking school Marla had the privilege to work at the renowned 'Blue Hill at Stone Barns' and then spent time making artisan goat cheese in Vermont.